earthsteading/Performance-Solutions/earth-footing-cement-stabalised.md

  - [ ] Footing at boundary must be founded minimum 600mm below adjacent existing ground level.
  - [ ] Foundations adjacent to services, excavations or batter, etc. shall be extended down such that the influence line of the foundation is below the adjacent service.

+## Materials:
+ - [ ] Soils suitable for pressed block and rammed earth wall construction are also suitable for stabilised earth footings.
+ - [ ] Because footings are fully supported, at least until the cement has hardened, lower clay content soils are also encouraged.
+ - [ ] Typically Class A type soils are ideal.
+ - [ ] After excavation, soils should be treated in the same manner as soils for wall construction.
+ - [ ] All root material should be removed.
+ - [ ] Soil should be stabilised using 5% to 12% cement by mass.
+ - [ ] A cement content sufficient to attain unconfined wet characteristic compressive strength of not less than 2.5 MPa is recommended.
+ - [ ] Ingredients should be thoroughly dry mixed before adding sufficient water to attain the optimum moisture content.
+ - [ ] Once adequately wet mixed, material should be compacted in place within 30 minutes to 45 minutes.
+ - [ ] Unused material should be discarded.

 ## Construction process:
  - [ ] All materials should be stabilised, using cement, and compacted to their maximum dry density at their optimum moisture content.
 Unstabilised materials, including mud bricks, are generally unsuitable.
  - [ ] Stabilised earth footings should be founded only on firm stable soils and, due to the significant reduction in strength in the presence of water, on dry and well-drained sites.
 Prevention of moisture build-up by regular maintenance is, therefore, particularly important.